k0pernicus/website/content/posts/swift_cpp_compatibility_with_raylib_and_imgui.md

 The code is very simple: I spawn a native window, setup using Raylib, and then draw some text and display the Dear ImGui demo window.

-Now let's run that `make run-mac` command and...
+Let's run that `make run-mac` command and...

 ```sh
 [...]